General Terms & Conditions of Business of Connect4Video GmbH vis-à-vis Customers

 (I) We assume liability for intent and gross negligence.
 We also assume liability for the negligent violation of obligations whose fulfillment is requisite for the proper implementation of the contract in the first place, whose violation endangers fulfillment of the contractual purpose and on whose fulfillment the customer should reasonably be able to rely.
 In the last named instance, however, liability will only be assumed for damage of a type that is foreseeable and typical for the contract.
 We assume no liability for the slightly negligent violation of obligations other than those in the previous sentences.
 The above-mentioned liability exclusions do not apply in the event of damage to life, body or health.

-(II) For the provision of telecommunication services, the provider's liability for not intentionally caused financial losses is limited to a maximum of 12,500 (twelve thousand five hundred) euros per customer.
+(II) For the provision of telecommunication services, the provider's liability for not intentionally caused financial losses is limited to a maximum of Euro 12,500 (twelve thousand five hundred) per customer.

 (III) The present technological status quo means that data communication over the Internet may not always be error free and / or available at all times.
 In this connection, we assume no liability either for the permanent or the uninterrupted availability of our services.